ellahin/meshtastic-getting-started/docs/batteries.md

 ## Check the battery type
 This is only applicable to Li-Ion and Lipo batteries.
 Most if not all Meshtastic devices are designed to accept a single cell 3.7V battery.
-While you can buy multicell batteries most Meshtastic devices are not designed for higher voltage.
+While you can buy multi cell batteries most Meshtastic devices are not designed for higher voltage.

 ## Check your battery voltage
 This is only applicable to Li-Ion and Lipo batteries.